rsc-demo/ImplementationDocs/Classroom.md

 5. When the classroom is set up, the TA and admin need to be added by Course Production.
    1. TAs would be the adjunct faculty/instructional team. *(Need to determine if we can set up a team in the org and be allowed to assign a team as a TA/Admin to make it easier for CP)*
    2. A join link for the TA/Admin needs to be sent to them so they have access.

+## Classroom Process
+1. Create an organization.
+(Course based, Term based, or AY based?)
+2. Create a repo(s) of the assignment. *Maybe this could be within a separate dept org and not in the student org*
+   1. One repo for continuous project across lessons.
+   2. Multi repos for one project per lesson.
+3. Create a classroom associated with the organization.